Tibial nerve dysfunction

 Other tests that may be ordered include blood tests and imaging tests, such as

-Surgery to enlarge the tarsal tunnel or transfer the nerve helps reduce pressure on the tibial nerve and may benefit some people.
+Surgery to enlarge the tarsal tunnel or transfer the nerve helps reduce pressure on the tibial nerve.
+This may help some people.

-may be helpful for mild pain ().
+Over-the-counter pain medicines may relieve mild pain.
 Other medicines may be prescribed to help control severe pain.

-Physical therapy exercises may help some people maintain muscle strength.
+Physical therapy may help some people maintain muscle strength.

-If the cause of the tibial nerve dysfunction can be found and successfully treated, patients can recover fully.
+A full recovery is possible if the cause of the tibial nerve dysfunction is found and successfully treated.
 Some people may have a partial or complete

 or sensation. may be uncomfortable and last for a long period of time.